informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 have encapsulation/shared-memory problems in the `FileGameConfiguration` class which prevent it from doing so.

-[^9]: A slightly better solution would be to store the game configuration as a [Java Record](https://docs.oracle.com/en/java/javase/17/language/records.html), containing (at least) three `int`s and a `List<GameObject>`, or (at least) three `int`s and a `GameObjectContainer`, and produced, for example, by the implementation of a method `export` to be added to the
+[^9]: An alternative solution would be to store the game configuration as a [Java Record](https://docs.oracle.com/en/java/javase/17/language/records.html), containing (at least) three `int`s and a `List<GameObject>` (or three `int`s and a `GameObjectContainer`), and produced, for example, by the implementation of a method `export` to be added to the
 `GameConfiguration` interface.
-For the implicitly-defined `equals` and `hashCode` methods of this record to work correctly, you should ensure that the `GameObjectContainer` class has `equals`and `hashCode` methods which, in turn, call `equals` and `hashCode` method of the `GameObject` classes.
-It may be advisable to overwrite the `toString` method of this record in order for it to produce the same output as would be produced by the `toString` method of the `game` when in that state.
+For the implicitly-defined `equals` and `hashCode` methods of this record to work correctly, you should ensure that all the game objects have `equals` and `hashCode` methods (and if you use the `GameObjectContainer`, that this class has `equals` and `hashCode` methods which call those of the game objects).
+It may also be advisable to overwrite the `toString` method of this record in order for it to produce the serialization of the state represented (i.e. the same output as would be produced by the `toString` method of the `game` when in that state).

 <!-- TOC --><a name="level-conf"></a>
 ## Initial configurations of the game (optional)